- American Physical Society Sites

 - Meetings & Events

 - About APS

 This award recognizes doctoral thesis research of outstanding quality and achievement in computational physics and to encourage effective written and oral presentation of research results.
 The annual award consists of $2,500, a certificate, travel reimbursement up to $1,500, and a registration waiver to receive the award and give an invited talk at the APS March Meeting.

 The award is supported by the Division of Computational Physics.

 The Division of Computational Physics is pleased to announce its annual competition for the Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics.
-The deadline for nominations is August 1st.
+The deadline for nominations is June 30th.
 Nominations will be accepted for any doctoral student (present or past) in any country for work performed as part of the requirements for a doctoral degree.
-Nominees must have pass their thesis defense not more than 18 months before the nomination deadline.
+Nominees must have pass their thesis defense not more than 12 months before the nomination deadline.
 An individual can be nominated only once; however, an unsuccessful candidate will be carried over for one year.
-The nomination package should include:

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
-Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.
+Nominations of women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.